smjest0802/html_css/README.md

 This repository contains various HTML/CSS testing and sampling I have done to try out different things.
 Feel free to use and abuse as you see fit.

 Since I do all of my development on Linux machine but work from a Windows desktop, I need to a way to easily see the results of my files.
-I use 'SimpleHTTPServer' to do this.
+I use `SimpleHTTPServer` to do this.

 Just run the following command in the directory of the files:
 ```